 10 of 10

 Mole National Park is Ghana's best wildlife park, and a great place to spot elephants, buffalo, warthog, baboons - and if you're very lucky, lions.
 It's quite a trek to get up to the park, so spend at least two or three nights at the Mole Motel.
-Considering it's one of very few accommodation options in the park, it offers good value.
+Considering it's one of the very few accommodation options in the park, it offers good value.
 The rooms are large and cool, with different choices including separate bungalows and private verandahs.
 There's a swimming pool on-site and a restaurant.
 Service is slow and your food may get pinched by baboons, but it's a fun and relaxed place to stay.
-Prices start from $13 for a dorm, and $70 for a chalet.